Learning how to use Windows 8 features and apps

 - With the app open on the screen, press Alt + F4.

 Use the following information to customize your tiles.

 - Right-click a tile to see the tile commands.
 Not all commands are available for each tile.

-- Unpin from Start - remove the tile from the Start screen.
+- Unpin from Start - removes the tile from the Start screen.
 This does not uninstall the app from the computer.

 - Uninstall - removes the app from the computer and uninstalls the app from the computer.